• Skip to primary navigation

 Cinnamon Rolls

 • Cover with plastic wrap.
-Place in warm location until double in size, about 1 hour.
+Place in a warm location until double in size, about 1 hour.
 (See Tip 2)

 • Preheat oven to 350° F.